MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

    > [!IMPORTANT]
    > In the template, notice that the partition key path is set as `/emailAddress`.
 The `sourceCollectionId` defines the source container for the view and the `definition` contains a query to determine the data model of the view.
 Learn more about [defining materialized views](materialized-views.md#defining-materialized-views) and the query constraints.
+   >
+   > The materialized view source container and definition query can't be changed once created.

 1. Next, make a REST API call to create the materialized view as defined in the *mv-definition.json* file.
 Use the Azure CLI to make the REST API call.